qbead/qbeadWebsite/content/book/dancing2.md

 <script src='/simspinwheel/simspinwheel.js'></script>

 ::: intro-box
 This adventure builds on the first Dancing with Color Adventure.
-You will now learn how to have the SpinWheel light up in response to rotational motion.
+You will now start coding the SpinWheel to light up in response to rotational motion.
 By combining what you learned in the previous adventure with this one, you will be able to create an accessory that lights up and changes color based on the motions of a dance.
 :::

-In the first part of the [Dancing with Color](/dancing) Adventure, we talked about moving through space in a line, but now imagine a dancer's feet doing turn after turn and their arms being outstretched in different configurations.
+In the first part of the [Dancing with Color](/dancing) adventure, we talked about moving through space in a line, but now imagine a dancer's feet doing turn after turn and their arms being outstretched in different configurations.
 Can you picture how their arms and legs move through space in small tight turns, like chaînés turns, and wide turns, like an attitude or a fouetté?